microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipal.md

 ProjectWorkManagement dddddddd-3333-4444-5555-eeeeeeeeeeee 33334444-dddd-5555-eeee-6666ffff7777 AzureADMultipleOrgs Application
 ```

-This command retrieves all service principal from the directory.
+This example retrieves all service principal from the directory.

 ### Example 2: Retrieve a service principal by ID